This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 Heat 1 tablespoon of oil over medium-high heat in a deep frying pan.
 Add the garlic and cook until just browned.

-Add the can of plum tomatoes.
+Add one 14oz can of plum tomatoes.

 Continue to crush the tomatoes until they are your desired texture.